 Note about new version updating strategy

 I tend to be very conservative regarding new Marlin versions.
-The "stable" versions in their website are not that stable at all and installing every minor release can cause more problems that solutions to the printer users.
+The "stable" versions on their website are not that stable at all and installing every minor release can cause more problems that solutions.

 New versions of this firmware package will be released according the following criteria: